Whatsapp Icon

 In some cases, supplements may be necessary to meet your nutritional needs.
 Always consult with a healthcare professional before starting any new supplements, especially during cancer treatment.
 Vitamins A, C, E, zinc, and omega-3 supplements can sometimes be recommended, depending on your specific situation and dietary intake.

 Managing skin changes during cancer treatment can be challenging.
-However, through proper nutrition and care, you can support your skins health and resilience.
+However, through proper nutrition and care, you can support your s health and resilience.
 Remember, dietary changes should complement your treatment plan, so it's crucial to discuss any nutritional strategies with your healthcare team.

 Skincare Routine for Cancer Patients